 Shrek: Look!
 What am I?

 Shrek: No!
 I'm an ogre!
-You know, "Get your pitchforks!"
+You know, "Get your torch and pitchforks!"
 Doesn't that bother you?

 Shrek: (Surprised) Really?

 Donkey: Really really.